 So when did the Christmas tree go indoors?
 Legend has it that the tradition originated with Martin Luther in Germany.
 He was a Catholic monk and priest who became known as a church reformer and lived from 1483 to 1546.
 He separated from the Church that Jesus started – the Catholic Church, because he disagreed with how the Pope at the time was running things.
 When Luther’s disputes were not solved to his satisfaction, he began his own Protestant (protest) movement.

-The custom spread in Germany and subsequently throughout the world.
+The custom spread in Germany and subsequently worldwide.
 In England, the Christmas tree first appeared when Queen Victoria married Prince Albert, who was of German descent.
 In 1841, Albert set up a Christmas tree at Windsor Castle near London to remind him of his homeland.

 The Christmas tree custom was brought to the United States by people from England and many German immigrants who came in the 1800s.